goravel/docs/prologue/packages.md

 # Excellent Extend Packages

-You can found extend packages for Goravel here, and you can also create a PR for [goravel/docs](https://github.com/goravel/docs) to commit your owner package, please improve the test coverage of your package as much as possible.
+You can find extended packages for Goravel here, and you can also create a PR for [goravel/docs](https://github.com/goravel/docs) to commit your owner package, please improve the test coverage of your package as much as possible.

 | Package                                            | Description                                               | Test Coverage   |
 | -----------------------------------------------    | ----------------------------------------------            | --------------  |